PluemJIR/Homework_codecamp_8/README.md

 ### *__From zero to HERO__*
 ____
 ## What should we have before ?
 #### I'm new for coding.
-So I have on only one software that is Visual Studio Code.
+So I have only one software to help me now.
 + Visual Studio Code (with a little add-ons)
 ___
 ## Want to learn more about Codecamp ?